 Lit in PDX

-Bennington Writing Seminars, Catapult, PEN America, Stony Brook Southampton, and The Southampton Review present an off-site AWP dance party featuring literary guest DJs Hanif Abdurraqib, Eloisa Amezcua, Alexander Chee, and Melissa Febos, MC’d by Patrick Boyle.
-Join us for snacks, a cash bar, and the musical stylings of your favorite writers.
+Bennington Writing Seminars, Catapult, PEN America, Stony Brook Southampton, and The Southampton Review presented an off-site AWP dance party featuring literary guest DJs Hanif Abdurraqib, Eloisa Amezcua, Alexander Chee, and Melissa Febos, MC’d by Patrick Boyle.
+We offered snacks, a signature cocktail, cash bar, and the musical stylings of your favorite writers.

 Hanif Abdurraqib is a writer, poet, and cultural critic from Columbus, Ohio.
 He is the author of the poetry collection The Crown Ain’t Worth Much and the essay collection They Can’t Kill Us Until They Kill Us.
 His next books are Go Ahead In The Rain, a biography of A Tribe Called Quest due out in 2019 by University of Texas Press, and They Don’t Dance No’ Mo’, due out in 2020 by Random House.